Bug #7605

 [1] https://www.postgresql.org/docs/15/plpgsql-overview.html

-Updated by Radko Krkoš 12 months ago
+Updated by Radko Krkoš over 1 year ago

 Radko Krkoš wrote in #note-7: